scalasm/my-python-ai-kata/README.md

 This is a Python 3.12 project based on Poetry and other Python tools.

+# What is included
+- [MCP sample Tools](./docs/mcp.md) - add your MCP tools to VSCode and other clients

 # Requirements

+Note that you will need a Dockerized environment to start containers or activate the dev container.
-- Docker desktop (tested with 4.39.0)
+- Tested with Docker desktop (tested with 4.42.0)

 Note: use the SSH URL to access clone this repository, not a HTTPS one (otherwise the Git client included in the devcontainer will complain) (e.g., for example this is fine: `git@github.com:scalasm/my-python-ai-kata.git`).